fairlearn/fairlearn/README.md

 1. [Disparity in Predictions] How the model predictions differ across different buckets of a selected sensitive feature (e.g., how many "females" have received prediction `Approved` on their loan application in contrast to "males" and "other gender" data points?).

-The toolkit surfaces a “wizard” flow that allows you to set up accuracy and disparity metrics and then view them alongside various visualizations on a dashboard.
+The toolkit surfaces a "wizard" flow that allows you to set up accuracy and disparity metrics and then view them alongside various visualizations on a dashboard.

 After loading the visualizations via the following API call, you will see the following steps: TBC